How to Start a Car Detailing Business in 2026: Step-by-Step Guide

 6. Register your business

-Before you can start offering auto detailing services, you need to register your business.
+Before you can start offering auto detailing service, you need to register your business.
 Here’s how:

-- Pick a business name that describes who you are and what services you offer.
+- Pick a car detailing business name that describes who you are and what services you offer.
 Make sure it’s memorable, easy to spell, and unique in your geographic area.

 - Visit your local registry to register your business.
 If you’re in the U.S., you’ll need to pay the business registration fee, trademark your business name, and register your domain name.
 (Here’s how to register your name in Canada, the UK, or Australia.)